 Another key trend from the last 10 years manifests itself under the theme of sustainability.
-The pandemic and subsequent lockdowns have emphasized this and recent research conducted by PFS and LiveArea revealed that, during lockdown, consumers had the opportunity to reflect and re-evaluate their shopping habits.
+The pandemic and subsequent lockdowns have emphasized this and recent research conducted by PFS and LiveArea, now a Merkle company, revealed that, during lockdown, consumers had the opportunity to reflect and re-evaluate their shopping habits.
 In fact, 64% of UK and Irish consumers, and 71% of millennials, are actively looking for ethical or sustainable features in the products they buy online.

 Now consumers are seeking out brands that can stand by their ethical and sustainable credentials, communicating and abiding to them with full transparency.
 In fact, over a third of consumers say that when making a purchase a product must be naturally or locally sourced, or sustainable.
 Not adhering to this demand from consumers could be more dangerous than underestimating the digital transition.
 While not enhancing your omnichannel presence could lead to losing a customer, facing public uproar associated with sustainability could result in long-term reputational damage.

 4. The global pandemic: what can we learn?

 The past 10 years have not been easy for retailers and they would perhaps be forgiven for thinking that the challenges faced could not be topped in 2020.
 That was until the COVID-19 pandemic, which saw brands pushed to the very limit.
 Consumers of all ages and demographic were forced online, not out of choice but because this became the only safe and viable option to access a range of products.
 Whilst nostalgia for more traditional shopping methods is likely to have a place in 2021, the demand for online has now reached a global tipping point.